 presence of God forever.

-Hell exists as a place never-ending torture without mercy or any hope of
+Hell exists as a place never-ending torture with unbearable heat, flesh-eating worms, etc. without mercy or any hope of

 cessation for the unsaved.